chee86j/acme-web-store/README.md

 ## Overview

 Acme Web Store, the comprehensive white-label ready e-commerce app designed to deliver a seamless and engaging shopping experience.
-Whether you're a customer or a developer, Acme Web Store has something extraordinary to offer.
+Whether you're a customer or a developer, Acme Web Store has something extraordinary to offer.The application provides a complete shopping experience with user authentication, product management, cart functionality, and secure payment processing.

 ![Acme Web Store](src/Components/assets/AcmeWebStore.gif)